euan-forrester/photo-recommender/README.md

 ### Deploy the frontend

 Edit the bucket names in `frontend/vue.config.js` and `frontend/.env.production` to be the website s3 bucket(s) created by terraform if necessary.
+Similarly for the CloudFront IDs.

 ```
 yarn build --mode development